Scene Linear Painting¶

 Picking really bright colors¶

 Picking regular colors is easy, but how do we pick the really bright colors?
 There are three ways of getting access to the really bright colors in Krita:

 By lowering the exposure in the LUT docker.
 This will increase the visible range of colors in the color selectors.
 You can even hotkey the exposure in the canvas input settings.

-Or simply by opening the internal color selector by double clicking the dual color button and typing in values higher than 1 into the field.
+Or simply by opening the internal color selector by double clicking the dual color button and typing in values higher than 1 into the input field.

 And finally by picking a really bright color from an image that has such values.